 Construction management professionals are required to be life-long learners who understand contemporary issues and how they influence construction practices.
 An independent study course will require CMGT students to tackle a real construction problem.

-CMGT 4313 - Applied Construction Structural Systems
+CMGT 4313 - Construction Applications for Concrete

 Structural principles applied to the design and construction of architectural reinforced concrete structures, reinforced masonry structures, and other selected topics.